-In the 19th century, the Falls became a major tourist attraction, second only to Niagara Falls as a place of wonder.
-The Falls’ vertical drop is 15 metres (49 feet), and its width is 60 metres (200 feet).
+In the 19th century, the Chaudiere Falls became a major tourist attraction, second only to Niagara Falls as a place of wonder.
+Its vertical drop is 15 metres (49 feet), and its width is 60 metres (200 feet).
 Artists galore painted and drew their impressions of its grandeur.
-Prof. Louise Boucher of the University of Ottawa is among those who have argued for this part of the Ottawa River to be designated as a heritage site.
+An image of the Falls was sent to England’s Queen to help convince her that Bytown (now Ottawa) should become the new nation’s capital city.

-Grandfather William Commanda’s vision for Asinabka (the entire sacred site) calls for freeing of the Chaudière Falls from the dam that holds it back.
-The river, as the life blood of Mother Earth, was blocked when the dam was constructed.
-He advocated for dismantling the dam and allowing the sacred waterfall to display its splendor.
+Grandfather William Commanda’s vision for Asinabka (his name for the sacred site) calls for freeing Chaudière Falls from the dam that holds it back.
+The river, as the life blood of Mother Earth, became blocked when the dam was constructed.
+The drawing below shows an undammed waterfall as a crucial component of the plan for Asinabka.

 In support of Asinabka, Lindsay Lambert, a local researcher and historian, quotes the following passage in a recent letter he sent to the National Capital Commission (NCC).
 It comes from Jacques Greber’s 1945 foundational plan for the city of Ottawa: